Uyuni 2026.03 Proxy Deployment

 Installation Settingspage click Install.

-This concludes installation of SL Micro 6.1 and Uyuni 2026.01 as an extension.
+This concludes installation of SL Micro 6.1 and Uyuni 2026.03 as an extension.
+For more information about preparing your machines (virtual or physical), see the SL Micro Deployment Guide.

 Log in as root.